jluisgarcia/flexbox-responsive-navigation-bar/README.md

 # Flexbox responsive navigation bar

-Simple and handy navigation bar for easy integration and customization on any new or existing page. **No need for Bootstrap**.
+Simple and handy navigation bar for easy integration and customization on any new or existing web page. **No need for Bootstrap**.
 We can choose from two options:

 - vertical menu bar.
 - horizontal menu bar.